Maritime Training

 Of the data reported by the Marine Accident Investigators International Forum and to the International Maritime Organisation in 2009, and updated with the data available up to 2017, it is suggested that there had been 145 international enclosed space incidents over a period of 19 years (1998 – 2017).

-Around 75% or 103 reported deaths since 1998 could have been prevented if people had available and were trained to use a simple gas detector, with the average cost of the initial purchase being between £400 and £500, and as low as £150 for a single sensor oxygen monitor.
-Remaining deaths could have been prevented if the space had been adequately categorised, the implications of the cargos considered and systems in place to prevent unplanned entries.
+Around 75% (103) of reported deaths since 1998 could have been prevented if workers had access to and training in using a simple gas detector—costing between £400-£500, or as little as £150 for a single-sensor oxygen monitor.
+The remaining deaths could have been avoided through proper space categorization, cargo risk assessment, and systems to prevent unplanned entries.

 We provide training on an international basis, having worked across the UK, throughout Europe as well as in America and West Africa.
 All our trainers and assessors are fully qualified to provide expert training and assessment in all aspects of safety.